 At Leen Mills Primary School, we view every child as a unique individual where lessons are planned to address potential areas of difficulty or barriers to pupil achievement.
 In most cases this should allow children with SEND to access a full and balanced curriculum as part of a whole class.
-Making the most of high quality teaching available to the whole class should mean that fewer children will require a different (or additional) provision.
+Making the most of high quality teaching available to the whole class should mean that fewer children will require different (or additional) provision.
 Where it becomes clear that children with additional needs are not making the progress or face barriers to progress, those barriers will be identified and, where possible, specific provision will be made available to support overcoming barriers to achievement.
-In recent times, Leen Mills School has supported children with Dyslexia, Autistic Spectrum Disorder (ASD) including Aspergers.
+In recent times, Leen Mills School has supported children with Dyslexia, Autistic Spectrum Disorder (ASD), ADHD, ARNA and anxiety.
 We have supported children with Emotional Difficulties including Attachment Disorder.
-It is worth remembering that a medical diagnosis is not required in order to access additional support as this support will be targeted at any children facing barriers to progress.
-As a school, we can support children with some physical disabilities or mobility issues as our school is all built at ground level.
-However, space in school is restricted and might not be the best place for Wheel Chair users when compared to other schools.
+It is worth remembering that a medical diagnosis is not required in order to access additional support children with some physical disabilities or mobility issues as our school is all built at ground level.
+However, space in school is restricted and might not be the best place for wheelchair users when compared to other schools.
 In the first instance, potential parents should come a visit the school in order to assess and compare to other local providers.